cello-proj/cello/docs/cli/cello_diff.md

-## argo-cloudops exec
+## cello diff

-Executes an operation on a project target using a manifest in git
+Diff a project target using a manifest in git

 ```
-  argo-cloudops exec [flags]
+  cello diff [flags]
 ```

 ### Flags

 ```
-  -h, --help                  help for exec
+  -h, --help                  help for diff
   -p, --path string           Path to manifest within git repository
   -n, --project_name string   Name of project
   -s, --sha string            Commit sha to use when creating workflow through git